 - The Superintendent or their designee will determine the level of the threat and communicate with building principal(s) who are affected by the emergency. - Principal(s) will move all staff and students to pre-arranged sheltering sites as outlined in building plans.
-They will report any missing staff or students.
+They will report to the Superintendent any missing staff or students.